singram/mongo-docker-compose/README.md

 You should now be able connect to mongos1 and the new sharded cluster from the mongos container itself using the mongo shell to connect to the running mongos process

-    docker exec -it mongodockercompose_mongos1_1 mongo --port 21017
+    docker exec -it mongos1 mongo --port 21017

 ## Persistent storage
-Data is stored at `./data/` and are excluded from version control.
+Data is stored at `./data/` and is excluded from version control.
 Data will be persistent between container runs.
 To remove all data `./reset`

 ## TODO